Netflix/concurrency-limits/README.md

 ## Gradient2

 This algorithm attempts to address bias and drift when using minimum latency measurements.
 To do this the algorithm tracks uses the measure of divergence between two exponential averages over a long and short time time window.
 Using averages the algorithm can smooth out the impact of outliers for bursty traffic.
-Divergence duration is used as a proxy to identify a queueing trend at which point the algorithm aggresively reduces the limit.
+Divergence duration is used as a proxy to identify a queueing trend at which point the algorithm aggressively reduces the limit.

 # Enforcement Strategies